MarcinMrow/Neighborhood-Map-React/README.md

 ## Getting started

+1. Development Mode:

-1. Download/ clone the repository
+a) Download/ clone the repository
 ```
 $ git clone https://github.com/MarcinMrow/Neighborhood-Map-React.git
 ```
-2. Open the project directory.
+b) Open the project directory and follow next steps:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
 * with your server running, visit the site: `http://localhost:3000`

+2. Production Build:

+NOTE: the service worker does not work in the development mode.
+It can only work in the production mode.

+To open the app in the production build run: `npm run build`

 ## Instructions